-- Directions/avenues for the introduction of SCP in the main national development policies and strategies - Recommendations applicable to the sectors with greatest potential /offer main opportunities in SCP - Key elements communications strategy in support of SCP - List potential partners/funding sources, initiate discussion to explore possibilities for support and collaboration
+- Propose possible directions and avenues for the introduction of SCP in the main national development policies and strategies. - Formulate recommendations applicable to the sectors that have the greatest potential or offer the main opportunities in SCP. - Recommend key elements of a proposed communications strategy in support of SCP at the national level. - Draw up a list of potential partners and potential funding sources and initiate discussion with same to explore possibilities for support and collaboration